kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

  C:\Users\Admin\hello-world-server>node server.js
 ```

-The following output will be diaplayed in the server console.
+The following output will be diaplayed in the server console.This shows that the express server is running on port 9000

 ```javascript
 server is up and running at 9000